 (2) A person establishes the permitted standard retail price for the retail sale by that person of a particular kind of motor fuel on a particular day at a particular place by notifying the Commissioner, in accordance with regulation 3A, of the standard retail price at which the motor fuel is to be offered for sale on that day.

-[Regulation 3 inserted in Gazette 23 Aug 2001 p.
-4379; amended in Gazette 31 Dec 2001 p.
+[Regulation 3 inserted: Gazette 23 Aug 2001 p.
+4379; amended: Gazette 31 Dec 2001 p.
 6764.]

 3A.
 Requirements for giving notification